Finding all stable matchings with assignment constraints: Proofs omitted from the main text

 \begin{customthm}{1} Algorithm \ref{alg:ALLmain} correctly solves {\sc Reduced Constrained Stable Matchings} and and does so in time $O(N^3 + N^3s)$.
 Moreover, the time between two consecutive stable matching outputted by the algorithm is $O(N^3)$. \end{customthm}

 By Lemma~\ref{lemma:iduaSameMatchings} the digraph $D^*(P)$ used in the call to Algorithm~\ref{alg:ALLrec} in Step~\ref{alg:ALLmain}.3 will contain exactly the same stable matchings as $D(P)$.
 So, if Algorithm~\ref{alg:ALLrec} adds all the desired stable matchings to $AllSolutions$ in the desired time, then Theorem~\ref{thm:ALLmain} holds.
 We will now prove this.
-The proof is partitioned into two parts, the proof of correctness and the proof of the running time claims.
-In what follows, stable matchings in $D(P)$ are called {\em solutions} and stable matchings satisfying constraints {\em feasible solutions}.
+The proof is partitioned into two parts, the proof of correctness and the proof of the running time claim.
+In what follows, stable matchings in $D(P)$ are referred to as {\em solutions} and stable matchings that satisfy assignment constraints as {\em feasible solutions}.

 {\bf Proof of correctness.}

 Clearly if $V^{in}\setminus V(D^{*})\ne \emptyset$ holds in Step~\ref{alg:ALLrec}.1, then there can be no solution in $D$ containing all the vertices in $V^{in}$, so the algorithm correctly returns without adding anything to $AllSolutions$.
 Furthermore, as all solutions with $(w,f)$ in the solution contain no vertices different from $(w,f)$, in the same row or column as $(w,f)$, we note that the second part of Step~\ref{alg:ALLrec}.1 does not change which solutions satisfy the constraints.